Eating Disorder Organizations Supporting Diverse Bodies

 A Better Resolution For Exercise

-by Kristen Wright, LMFT, former therapist at EDTLA Did you make a New Year’s Resolution to start a new fitness routine?
+by Kristen Wright, LMFT, a former therapist at EDTLA Did you make a New Year’s Resolution to start a new fitness routine?
 Those “thirty days of push-ups or sit-ups” or “do 15 of this and 12 of that a day to your ideal body in no time,” might sound appealing.
-But you may have already discovered …
+But you may have already …

 Read more